MironCo/indiekku/README.md

 1. Navigate to `http://localhost:8080` in your browser
 2. Login with your API key
-3. Upload a ZIP file containing your Unity server build
+3. Upload a ZIP file containing your Unity server build:
-4. New servers will use the uploaded build
+   - Drag and drop a ZIP file onto the upload zone, or
+   - Click "Browse Files" to select a file
+4. The web UI shows all running servers with:
+   - Server names (e.g., "legendary-sword", "crimson-dragon")
+   - Port numbers
+   - Player counts
+   - Uptime
+   - Stop buttons for each server
+5. The server list auto-refreshes every 5 seconds

 #### 3. CLI Commands